 No. Smoking is far more damaging than the stress could ever be.
 Cravings between cigarettes may make you feel stressed, but this is just the withdrawal.
 These cravings will last around 3 minutes.
-Beat the cravings by doing a cheeky bit of baby shopping or write a list of baby names.
-You’ll feel much better once you’ve quit.
+Beat the cravings by trying to distract yourself by doing things like writing a list of baby names for example.
+This will help you focus on why you quit.
+You’ll also feel much better once you’ve quit.
 As a non-smoker your stress levels will be lower, perfect timing for when the baby arrives!

 How about cutting down?

 Cutting down is a great start, but it won’t get rid of all the harm for your baby.
 Even a few cigarettes a day can cause low birth weight and other health problems.
 Quitting smoking altogether as early as possible ensures much better health outcomes for the both of you..

 Yes.
 Second-hand smoke can harm both you and the baby, increasing your risk of a miscarriage, premature birth, low birth weight, birth defects, cot death and problems that could affect your child for life like allergies and asthma.

 Women who live with a smoker are 6 times more likely to smoke throughout pregnancy.
 Those who live with a smoker and manage to quit are more likely to relapse to smoking after the baby is born.If you both smoke, quit together, you’ll be stronger as a team.